ariaji25/Dynamic-Pushdown-Automata/README.md

-# DynamicPushdownAutomaton is implements with graph structure and stack straucture,
+# DynamicPushdownAutomaton is implements with graph structure and stack structure,